justinphilpott/bookwhen-client/README.md

 API requests to the Bookwhen API are authenticated using Basic Authentication with the API Key as the username and a blank password.

 API keys can be generated in the [API tokens setup area of your Bookwhen account](https://admin.bookwhen.com/settings/api_access_permission_sets).
-(This will link to the API settings page in your Bookwhen account if have and are logged into your admin account)
+(This will link to the API settings page in your Bookwhen account if you have one and are logged into your admin account)

 ## Contributing